Information about Coronavirus (COVID-19)

 Consumers should contact their insurance company if they need additional time to pay their premium.

-As California increases the capacity for testing, consumers should contact their doctor and state and local public health agency for more information.
-Consumers with concerns or complaints about accessing care for COVID‑19 under their health insurance policy may also contact the Department’s Consumer Hotline at 1-800-927-4357 or file a Request for Assistance online.
+- Consumers with concerns or complaints about accessing care for COVID‑19 under their health insurance policy may also contact the Department’s Consumer Hotline at 1-800-927-4357 or file a Request for Assistance online.